umaritimus/dpk-patches/README.md

 ## Motivation

-Since Oracle has a habit of delivering code riddled with warnings and errors, especially for non-oracle platforms, I am publishing a set of my patches to supplement the dpk code misdelivered in PeopleTools DPK for Native Windows installations.
-However most of this code should work equally well on Linux and/or previous PeopleTools releases.
+Since Oracle has a habit of delivering code riddled with warnings and errors, especially for non-oracle platforms, I am publishing a set of my patches to supplement the dpk code misdelivered in PeopleTools DPK.

 ## Installation